ironpeakservices/ironpeak.be/content/blog/eu_digital_sovereignty.md

 ## What Are U.S. Companies Putting in Place to Reassure Europe of Their Sovereignty

-The biggest U.S. companies providing cloud services in Europe have come forward with their own "sovereign" solutions to try and reassure Europeans that their data is safe and they own it.
+The biggest U.S. companies providing cloud services in Europe have come forward with their own "sovereign" solutions to try and reassure Europeans that their data is safe and remains under their control.

 ### Microsoft

-Microsoft has launched sovereign solutions which will ensure that all European data stays in Europe and is controlled by Microsoft employees in Europe.
+Microsoft has launched sovereign solutions for Azure and Office365 which will ensure that all European data stays in Europe and is controlled by Microsoft employees in Europe.
 It will also include an encryption controller managed by the customer, meaning the cloud provider will not have the decryption key.

 The architecture of the Microsoft Sovereign Solution involves data residency commitments, where data is stored exclusively in European data centers, and access controls that limit which Microsoft personnel can interact with the data.